A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Nahm pole boundary condition

-\begin{remark} There is an analogous definition associated to non-regular embeddings $\rho: \mathfrak{su}(2) \to \mathfrak{g}$ \cite{Mazzeo2017}.
-However, throughout this article we only consider the \emph{regular} Nahm pole boundary conditions and omit a discussion of this more general case. \end{remark}
+\begin{Remark} There is an analogous definition associated to non-regular embeddings $\rho\colon\! {\mathfrak{su}(2) \!\to\! \mathfrak{g}}$ (see \cite{Mazzeo2017}).
+However, throughout this article we only consider the \emph{regular} Nahm pole boundary conditions and omit a discussion of this more general case. \end{Remark}

-\subsection{Elliptic Theory of Nahm Pole Boundary Conditions}
+\subsection{Elliptic theory of Nahm pole boundary conditions}

-In this section, we summarzie some relevant analytic properties of the Haydys-Witten equations.
+In this subsection, we summarize some relevant analytic properties of the Haydys--Witten equations.
 The fundamental questions include under which conditions $\HW[v]$, acting on appropriate function spaces, is Fredholm and to analyze the regularity of solutions of $\HW[v](A,B) = f$.
-These properties are controlled by the fact that the Haydys-Witten and Kapustin-Witten operators are elliptic.
+These properties are controlled by the fact that the Haydys--Witten and Kapustin--Witten operators are elliptic.

-As is common for gauge theoretic equations, the Haydys-Witten and Kapustin-Witten equations on their own are not elliptic "on the nose".
-But they become elliptic after choosing a reference connection $A^0$ and imposing additionally that the linearization of the gauge action vanishes.
+As is common for gauge theoretic equations, the Haydys--Witten and Kapustin--Witten equations on their own are not elliptic ``on the nose''.
+But they become elliptic after choosing a~reference connection $A^0$ and imposing additionally that the linearization of the gauge action vanishes.
 Since ellipticity depends only on the principal symbol, we are free to add terms in subleading orders of derivatives.
-In the context of Nahm pole boundary conditions it is convenient to include, in this way, the leading order term $B^{\mathrm{NP}}$ that captures the Nahm pole behaviour of $B$.
+In the context of Nahm pole boundary conditions it is convenient to include, in this way, the leading order term $B^{\mathrm{NP}}$ that captures the Nahm pole behaviour of~$B$.
 The gauge fixing equation we use is

-From now on we always assume that the Haydys-Witten (and Kapustin-Witten) equations include this equation.
+From now on, we always assume that the Haydys--Witten (and Kapustin--Witten) equations include this equation.

 On closed manifolds, standard elliptic theory provides answers to many of the relevant analytic questions.
 On manifolds with boundary, however, these considerations are complicated by the choice of boundary conditions.
-In particular, under the assumption of Nahm pole boundary conditions with knot singularities, the associated differential operators are known to be "depth-two incomplete iterated edge (iie) operators".
+In particular, under the assumption of Nahm pole boundary conditions with knot singularities, the associated differential operators are known to be ``depth-two incomplete iterated edge (iie) operators''.
 The study of such operators is part of the larger framework of geometric microlocal analysis and may be viewed as a variant of Melrose's $b$-calculus.
-We refer to \cite[Sec.
-8 \& 9]{Mazzeo2017} for a very clear, if concise, account of the relevant ideas.
-Also see \cite{Mazzeo1991, Mazzeo2013} for a more detailed discussion of much of the relevant background.
+We refer to~\cite[Sections~8 and 9]{Mazzeo2017} for a very clear, if concise, account of the relevant ideas.
+Also see~\cite{Mazzeo1991, Mazzeo2013} for a more detailed discussion of much of the relevant background.